jamesknelson/uniloc/README.md

+# uniloc-case-sensitive

+This is a fork of [uniloc](https://github.com/unicorn-standard/uniloc) to use case-sensitive URLs.

 # uniloc

 Uniloc is a utility to match URIs to named routes, and to generate URIs given a route name and options.